THS-International/website/src/markdown-pages/faq.md

           then you are allowed to attend!
         title: 'Who can attend the THS International Reception? '
       - description: >-
-          THS is the Student Union at KTH.
+          THS is the Student Union at KTH, which works with education quality, student life, and other work.
 More info about them can be found [here](https://ths.kth.se).

-          We have one member of our team, the Head of Social and International Relations at THS, who is part of the THS Management Team and takes off one of year of their studies to work for the Student Union.
-This role is responsible for recruiting the Project Managers for the THS International Reception.

           The THS International Reception is a student-run project group within